Domminique/mshauri_client_react_redux/README.md

 Find the Project Useful?
 [You can always buy me a coffee] -> my paypal imbugad@gmail.com

+see the app in action here \_ [https://mshauri.netlify.app/landing]

 #### Run The App Locally

 ```sh